Siphon880gh/boilerplate-agile-ai-saas/Readme.md

 Run `python seed.py` to seed your Mongo database.
 You will notice a lot of documents with these fields `userId: "err", appId: "APP_ID", caseId: 1,`
 The idea is that there are users under your app, which may use the same slideshow engine as other apps, and therefore you have user id's and app id's.
 The case id's represent the slideshow that the user creates.
 If adopting to your case, it could represent a song the user is creating or a video the user is creating.

+See if running the seed file produced collections.
+You can use Compass to view your collections or use the Mongo shell commands.
+If you see such collections, then you've properly connected to Mongo on your computer because seeds.py and all other python scripts that connect to the database all use db.py that authenticates Mongo.

 Example user collection:
 ```